Skip to content

 if (process.client) {

-// Start waiting for the client [nuxt]
+// start waiting for customer [nuxt]

 context.app.$eventBus().$emit('loading', true)